naelaboraya/OOP_EX4/README.md

    - Open another terminal / cmd window (in the project file) and run the jar file : </br>
      - java -jar OOP_EX4.jar

+** There is also a release version , you can download it and run ir , have fun . :)
-## For more info about this project , please check our wiki ! :)
+## For more info about this project , please check our wiki !